nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

     or [contact our support
     team](https://support.nesi.org.nz/hc/requests/new).
-2. Once you know which files you need to update (i.e. only files whose nearline version is out of date), remove the old files on nearline using `nlpurge`.
+2. Once you know which files you need to update (i.e. only files whose Nearline version is out of date), remove the old files on Nearline using `nlpurge`.
-3. Copy the updated files to the nearline file system using `nlput`.
+3. Copy the updated files to the Nearline file system using `nlput`.

 > ### Warning {#immutable-files}
 >
 > For technical reasons, files (data and metadata) and directory
-> structures on nearline cannot be safely changed once present, even by
+> structures on Nearline cannot be safely changed once present, even by
 > the system administrators, except by deletion and recreation.
 If you
 > wish to rename your files or restructure your directories, you must
 > follow the process below.

-If you need to edit data, rename files, or restructure directories that exist on nearline but are no longer on project or nobackup:
+If you need to edit data, rename files, or restructure directories that exist on Nearline but are no longer on project or nobackup:

 1. Retrieve the files and directories you wish to change using the `nlget` command (see below).
 2. Make the changes you wish to make.
-3. Follow the instructions above for updating data on nearline with a new version of the data from project or nobackup.
+3. Follow the instructions above for updating data on Nearline with a new version of the data from project or nobackup.

 Get {#Nearlineearlyaccessuserguide-Get}
 ===

-Data can be retrieved from nearline using then `nlget` command.
+Data can be retrieved from Nearline using then `nlget` command.
 The syntax is:

     nlget [ --nowait ] <projectID> { <src_dir> | <file_list> } <dest_dir>

-Similar to `nlput` (see above), nlget accepts a **nearline directory** `src_dir` **(no single files on nearline accepted)** or a **local file list** `file_list`, defining the source of the data to be retrieved from nearline.
+Similar to `nlput` (see above), nlget accepts a Nearline** directory** `src_dir` **(no single files on Nearline accepted)** or a **local file list** `file_list`, defining the source of the data to be retrieved from Nearline.

 > ### Warnings {#nlget-file-list}
 >